Neighbors say a Chicago man charged with killing a 9-year-old girl was upset over noise

 “Before he shot her, he had said something about them being too loud,” Kelley said.

-After the shooting, Goodman was tackled by Sarabi’s father and shot during a struggle, according to a police report.
+After the shooting, Goodman was tackled by Serabi’s father and shot during a struggle, according to a police report.
 He was taken to a hospital.

 “He ran over there, football-tackled this guy,” community activist Andrew Holmes said.

-Note: This story was first published Aug.
-7, 2023.
-It was updated Aug.
-8, 2023, first to correct the age and then to correct the name spelling of the Chicago girl who was shot and killed.
-The Associated Press, based on information from Chicago police, erroneously reported her age.
-She was 9, according to the Cook County Medical Examiner’s office, not 8.
-Separately, The Associated Press misspelled her first name.
-Her name is Serabi Medina, not Sarabi.